PineappleCrazy/routelog/README.md

 + 6 - Filtered Routes
 This function displays routes under input filters.
 These filters are (one) airport, airline and aircraft type.
-In the airport section, you may also enter a COUNTRY, CITY or CONTROL position (eg. Austria, London, EGLL\_N\_APP, EBBU\_W\_CTR), and all airports within these will be selected.
+In the airport section, you may also enter a COUNTRY, CITY or CONTROL position (eg. `Austria`, `London`, `EGLL_N_APP`, `EBBU_W_CTR`), and all airports within these will be selected.
-You may either input a value, or "NULL" to disregard that filter.
+You may either input a value, or `NULL` to disregard that filter.
 You may use one filter, or any mixture of the three.

 + 7 - Add Aircraft to Route
 This function adds an aircraft to an existing route.